Teaching English to Speakers of Other Languages (TESOL)

 - Alumni Current Positions: Our graduates are typically teachers who work for overseas private language schools or public schools but many also teach at universities, international schools or large companies

-The TESOL certificate program is for individuals who wish to teach English to non-native speakers but who do not need the English as a Second Language certification required to teach ESL in U.S. public schools.
+The TESOL certificate is a fully online program for individuals who wish to teach English to non-native speakers but who do not need the English as a Second Language certification required to teach ESL in U.S. public schools.

-Typically, those seeking a TESOL certificate are looking to improve their ability to communicate with diverse groups of people in their jobs and communities or desire to teach English abroad.
+Typically, those seeking a TESOL certificate are looking to gain skills in teaching linguistically diverse populations.
 This program focuses on how individuals learn language and how to support them as they acquire English, whether it be in adult education classes, schools overseas or other settings.

-To earn the TESOL certificate, students take four courses for 12 credits, with a mix of in-person and online classes.
-Students can complete the certificate in two semesters.
+To earn the TESOL certificate, students take four online courses 12 credits, completing the certificate in as little as two semesters.

 Those wishing to apply should complete the online application and send their official undergraduate and (if applicable) graduate transcripts.
 A minimum grade point average of 2.75 is required for undergraduate work.

-Students may begin in any semester with an April 15 deadline for a summer start, July 15 for a fall start and Dec.
+Students may begin in any semester with a May 1 deadline for a summer start, July 15 for a fall start and Dec.
 15 for a spring start.

 You will choose three courses from the list below plus an additional approved elective course.